linuxus/worker-safety/README.md

 4. On the Specify project details screen

     * Under Project information section:
-        * Project name: your-user-name-worker-safety (example: kashif-worker-safety)
+        * Project name: your-user-name-worker-safety (example: lab1-worker-safety)
     * Under Project content:
         * Click on Add model, click on radio button for deeplens-object-detection and click Add model.
-        * Click on Add function, click on radio button for your lambda function (example: kashif-worker-safety-deeplens) lambda function and click Add function.
+        * Click on Add function, click on radio button for your lambda function (example: lab1-worker-safety-deeplens) lambda function and click Add function.
 * Click Create.
 This returns you to the Projects screen.

 ### Deploy DeepLens Project <a id="deploydlproject"></a>